cortexcloud/GildedRose-Refactoring-Kata/README.md

+# Different from original repository
+- Remove tsconfig path alias.
+- Make texttests for Typescript ready to run

 # Gilded Rose Refactoring Kata

 This Kata was originally created by Terry Hughes (http://twitter.com/TerryHughes).
 It is already on GitHub [here](https://github.com/NotMyself/GildedRose).
 See also [Bobby Johnson's description of the kata](https://iamnotmyself.com/refactor-this-the-gilded-rose-kata/).